 Technical SEO is a critical aspect of search engine optimization that focuses on optimizing the infrastructure of a website to facilitate better crawling and indexing by search engines.

-It involves ensuring that a website meets the technical requirements of modern search engines with the goal of improved organic rankings.
+It involves ensuring that a website meets the technical requirements of modern search engines and answer engine optimization with the goal of improved organic rankings and search visibility.

 Key elements include making sure the site can be easily and thoroughly navigated by search engine bots, ensuring that the site architecture supports SEO goals, and addressing any issues that might prevent a search engine from interpreting site content effectively.